Aruba Weather in January: Rain, Temperatures

 Aruba Temperatures

-Aruba’s temperature in January has an average daytime high of 85 degrees Fahrenheit or 30 Celsius, according to the Meteorological Department of Aruba.
+Aruba’s temperature in January has an average high of 85 degrees Fahrenheit or 30 Celsius, according to the Meteorological Department of Aruba.
 The average low temperature is 75 degrees Fahrenheit.
-It mostly takes place at night.
+The high is mostly during the daytime and the low usually occurs at night.

-These daytime and nighttime temperatures usually mean that seawater is comfortable for swimming throughout the day.
-But during one visit to the island in the winter, we found the water too chilly for swimming because of moderate temperatures, cool currents and wind chills.
-So sometimes warm weather requires a little luck.
+These high and low air temperatures usually mean that seawater is comfortable for swimming throughout the day.
+But during one visit to the island in the winter, we and other beach lovers found the water too chilly for swimming because of moderate temperatures, cool currents and wind chills.
+So sometimes warm seawater in January requires a little luck.

 By comparison, temperatures in Aruba reach their peak in July and August with the high averaging around 93 degrees Fahrenheit or 34 Celsius.
-December is the coolest month of the year.
+December is the coolest month of the year, followed by January.

 Aruba nearly tops the list as the second warmest Caribbean island in January.